Bicycle transport may be limited on some services. A great alternative: rental bikes!

 Renon/Ritten light railway: Bicycle transport is not available on this service.

-Until 30 September 2020, the bike transport shuttles leave the station of Merano/Meran:
+In July, August and September the bike transport shuttles leave the train station of Merano/Meran:

 - at 9:16, 10:16 and 11:16 every morning